 Be aware of jewellers who over-value pieces.
 Remember, the higher the value, the higher your premium.
 It’s important that your valuation should be an accurate reflection of the value of the piece.

 Personally, I add 10-20% to my valuations.
-Studio 1980 ZA’s pricing is considered to be competitive to some of our peers and this assists in bringing the value more in line with market standards.
+Studio 1980 ZA’s pricing is considered to be competitive and this assists in bringing the value more in line with market standards.

 Don’t overlook insuring your jewellery.
 Although it can be a massive pain forking out the money for it each month, it’s unavoidable to avoid loss.
 Speak to your insurer to find the most cost-effective way to approach this and select which items to insure under the correct cover.
 Your insurer will also have clear requirements regarding safekeeping of items under the different conditions of the policy.